redis-stack/redis-stack-docs/docs/stack/about/index.md

 and continuing to fight complexity at every turn.
 Ultimately, the goal of Redis Stack is to build a real-time data platform that continues to fulfill the philosophy of Redis OSS: simplicity, performance, and reliability.

-Redis Stack unifies and simplifies the developer experience of the leading Redis modules and the capabilities they provide.
+Redis Stack unifies and simplifies the developer experience of Redis by offering all the cutting-edge capabilities provided by the leading Redis modules.
 Redis Stack bundles the following capabilities into Redis: [RedisJSON](/docs/stack/json), [RediSearch](/docs/stack/search), [RedisGraph](/docs/stack/graph), [RedisTimeSeries](/docs/stack/timeseries), and [RedisBloom](/docs/stack/bloom).

 The overarching vision is to provide developers with a powerful platform for all real-time data use cases.
 As we continue to advance the capabilities of